This page provides information on Corona Bitmap.

 Map Channel – Allows to specify a map channel.

-Offset (U) – Controls a horizontal offset.
+Offset (U;V) – Controls a horizontal/vertical offset.

-Tiling (V) – Controls a vertical offset.
+Tiling (U;V) – Controls a horizontal/vertical tiling.

 Tiling Mode: